-The grasp of such important concepts is what differentiate people with delegated authority and earned authority.
+The grasp of such important concepts is what differentiates people with delegated authority and earned authority.
 And let’s not kid ourselves!
 These things take time!
 Just reflect for a moment:

 - How long does it normally take to connect with someone?
 Describe the signs of connection

-- How you connected with someone?
+- How did you connect with someone?
 Did you initiate the relationship or did they?

 - Up to now, why did you think it was or wasn’t important to connect with people in your work environment?